JavenCao/Thala_Rescue_workflow/README.md

 * Step6: Find current known thalassaemia causal mutations based on [HbVar](http://globin.cse.psu.edu/hbvar/menu.html) and [ITHANET](https://www.ithanet.eu/).
 We have created collections from these databases, and you just running the follwing commands to pick these mutation out.

       cd ./VCF_file/Joint/
+      # get vcf for each individual in temp folder
+      sh split_vcf.sh
+      #

       python Find_causal.py -db 5_substitution.vcf --bulkvcf HardFiltering_SNP.vcf --bulkbamf /home/data/project/Bam_file/ -o VN424.causal.txt

 After this, you will find a newly generated folder named Report_thala, Positive samples are in Positve subfolders, and Negative samples are in Negative subfolders.